 Building stronger communities through community engagement must continue to be a key outcome for the strategy.
-The Halton Strategic Partnership is already committed to equality regardless of age, sex, caring responsibility, race, religion, marital status, maternity issues, gender reassignment, socio economic need, sexuality or disability.
+The Halton Strategic Partnership is already committed to equality regardless of age, sex, caring responsibility, race, religion, sexuality or disability.

 9.0 LIST OF BACKGROUND PAPERS UNDER SECTION 100D OF THE LOCAL GOVERNMENT ACT 1972